Marcin-L-Szczepanski/test-blockchain-js/README.md

 To prevent these issues, blockchain needs to have proof-of-work meachanism called mining.
 It requires a prove that a miner put enough computer power into making a new block.
 For example, instead of generating any hash, the blockchain may require that a hash must start with 0.
 That makes finding a valid hash more difficult and requires more computer power.
 Since computers get faster over time, they will require less time to create a new block.
 To compensate that, the difficulty needs to be increased.
 It can be done by requiring another zero in the beginning.

-Of course, we cannot change block's elements such as index, timestamp, data or previous hash to adjust the hash to the requirements.
+Of course, we cannot change block's elements such as index, timestamp, transactions or previous hash to adjust the hash to the requirements.
 The only element that can be changed is nonce.
 We can try with a nonce with a value of 1 and try to calculate hash, if it doesn't return a hash with the required number of zeros, we can try with a nonce equals 2, then 3, then 4... until we find a nonce that returns a valid hash with the required number of zeros in the beginning.

 The function takes a parameter called 'difficulty' which is a number of zeros required in the beginning of hash.